 - Ground floor accommodation

 - Ground floor bedroom

 - Open fire

 - Washing machine

-Electric storage heating with panel heaters in bedrooms and woodburner in sitting room.
+Electric storage heating with panel heaters in bedrooms and woodburner.
 Electric oven and hob, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, TV with Freeview, DVD, CD, selection of books, games and DVDs.
 Power for storage heaters and all wood for woodburner inc. in rent.
 Electricity for panel heaters charged by meter reading (first £7 inc. in rent).
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Ample off road parking.
 Lawned garden to rear with furniture and BBQ.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pub 6 miles.
-Note: Due to a stream running through the front garden, please ensure children are supervised at all times.
+Note: Due to a stream running through the front garden, ensure children are supervised at all times.
 Note: There is no mobile signal at this cottage.

 - Last minute